mikejohnson51/climateR-catalogs/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-This is still a little clunky but you can pass multirow “catalog” data.frames staight to dap!
+This is still a little clunky but you can pass multi-row “catalog” data.frames straight to dap!
 For example say you want soil sand content, land cover and elevation for the city of Fort Collins:

 ``` r